ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/Week14 Web Development/README.md

 <u> **Question:**  Look through the output where `Dashboard` is highlighted.
 Does any of the wording on this page seem familiar?
 (Y/N)

 * Yes
-* The data presented after running the above curl command appears on the actual website when you click on the HELP button.
+* The data presented after running the above curl command appears on the actual website when you click on the **HELP button**.
 * Therefore you can see that you are successfully logged in to Ryan's Editor privlege's dashboard

 ![pic](IMAGE/linux.PNG)